kerberos-io/documentation/70_installation/2_KiOS.md

 	<h2>Easy Installation</h2>

 	 <p><b>ATTENTION!</b><br/>
 	 We've experiencing <b>issues with the easy installation</b> if you are running <b>Windows 10</b>.
-If you are also experiencing issues, please follow the advanced installation using the Etcher installer.
+When you're also experiencing issues, please follow the advanced installation using the Etcher installer.
 Meanwhile we'll try to resolve those issues.
 	 </p>

 	 <p>